vberkaltun/mbedCore/readme.md

 The solution is changing Linux bases data types to the Windows supported data types or the other way around.
 Before pushing anything to the repository, you may have to run the **`mbed_prefix_add.ps1`** PowerShell command.
 Then, a 'hukseflux' will be added all your relevant data types.
 For the opposite way around, just run **`mbed_prefix_remove.ps1`** in the root path.
 You can also change this prefix name by editing the **`.PS1`** file with an editor.

 ### Extracting The 'mbed-os.zip' File

+If you have used the **Hukseflux Terminal Server** for the installation, you will find out a **`mbed-os.zip`** file in the root path of the project.
+This ZIP file includes all MbedOS related libraries and configurations.

+After the installation of the project files to your machine, you may have to extract this folder to the same path with the **`mbed-os`** name.
+After that, you can easily delete the **`mbed-os.zip`** file from the root path of the project.

 ## Resources